Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 \paragraph{Effectiveness of the Feature Enhancement Strategy}

 To isolate and evaluate the contribution of our Feature Enhancement strategy specifically to the interruption component, we conduct a dedicated ablation study.
 In this experiment, the poisoning module is deactivated across all test configurations to ensure that its effects do not interfere with the comparison of interruption performance.
-We then compare it with several alternative feature processing methods, using the Kullback-Leibler (KL) divergence and the Wasserstein distance \cite{b29}.
+We then compare it with several alternative feature distance metrics, using the Kullback-Leibler (KL) Divergence and the Wasserstein Distance \cite{b29}.
 As shown in Table \ref{tab:table7}, the Feature Enhancement method consistently yields the best interruption performance.
-For example, for the StarGAN model, the strategy achieves an L2mask score of 0.65.
-These results are better than those of the KL divergence method, which results in an L2mask of 0.22.
+As shown in the case of StarGAN, the proposed strategy achieves an L2mask score of 0.38.
+This result surpasses that of the KL Divergence method, where the corresponding L2mask value is only 0.22.
 The baseline without enhancement performs even lower.
 This confirms that the Feature Enhancement strategy is more effective in creating powerful and disruptive perturbations.
 These results demonstrate the superior efficacy of our Feature Enhancement strategy, which produces a significantly more disruptive perturbation than the baselines.
 The high efficacy of this primary interruption is a key requirement for our two-stage paradigm, as it establishes the foundational defense that the poisoning component is designed to make persistent.